Using Cluster Autoscaler

 Introduction

-Syself Autopilot provides seamless integration with Cluster Autoscaler on Cluster API.
+To enable automatic resource optimization, Syself Autopilot integrates with the Cluster Autoscaler on Cluster API.

 Supported Configuration

-Syself Autopilot supports the Cluster Autoscaler deployment within the workload cluster using service account credentials.
-This is achieved with an independent management cluster configuration, as illustrated below:
+Syself Autopilot supports deploying the Cluster Autoscaler inside the workload cluster, configured to communicate with the management cluster using service account credentials.

 Syself Supported Config Autoscaler